The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 respect for human rights and their adherence to the rule of law

-are the best guarantees for each other’s prosperity, security and
+are the best guarantees of each other’s prosperity, security and

-peaceful future.
-In this defining moment of European history, Council
+a peaceful future.
+In this defining moment of European history,

-of Europe member States, at the highest political level, should
+Council of Europe member States should, at the highest political

-reaffirm their unity around common values and their unfaltering
+level, reaffirm their unity around these common values and their

-3. The Parliamentary Assembly, therefore, hails the decision
+3. The Parliamentary Assembly therefore welcomes the decision

 of the Committee of Ministers to convene the 4th Summit of the Heads